Director of Pharmacy

 Lam Nguyen, Pharm.D., MBA

-Lam is an Assistant Director for Inpatient Pharmacy Services.
+Lam is Assistant Director for Inpatient Pharmacy Services.
 His Inpatient oversight encompass both the adult OHSU hospital, as well as, Doernbecher Children's hospital.
-His responsibilities include management of multiple decentral clinical service lines in addition to the central pharmacy operations that includes USP 795/797/800 medication preparation and distribution workflows, automation management, and perioperative satellite pharmacy operations.
+His responsibilities include direct and in-direct oversight of inpatient clinical service lines, as well as, pharmacy distribution operations including USP 795/797/800 medication preparation and distribution, automation management, and perioperative satellite pharmacy operations.
 Lam's administrative practice and research interests include leveraging lean principles in the application towards continuous improvement in quality, safety, and financial stewardship.
 He has a passion for change management that elevates the pharmacists and technicians ability to practice at the top of their licenses.
-He is active in the Vizient Pharmacy Network and Chairs the Member Engagement Sub-committee for the Programming, Innovation, and Engagement Committee.
-He also serves as the PGY1/PGY2 Health System Pharmacy Administration Residency Program Coordinator.
+He is active in the Vizient Pharmacy Network and Chairs the Programming workgroup for the Programming, Innovation, and Engagement Committee.
+He also serves as Program Coordinator for the PGY1/PGY2 Health System Pharmacy Administration and Leadership w/ Masters Residency.

 Amy Szczukowski, RPh.